sshaar/clef2020-factchecking-task1/README.md

 ````

 This file contains the basic information regarding the CLEF2020-CheckThat!
 Task 1
-on check-worthiness on tweets dataset dataset provided for the CLEF2020-CheckThat!
+on check-worthiness on tweets provided for the CLEF2020-CheckThat!
 Lab
 on "Automatic Identification and Verification of Claims".
 The current version (1.0, March 20th, 2020) corresponds to the release of the first batch of the training data set.
 The test set will be provided in future versions.